nightswimmer/Webbyduino/README.md

 ##### Sending data from a SD file

 Another interesting option, specially if the HTML pages are too big (or too many) to fit in the Arduino memory is to read them directlly from files on the SD card.
 Webbyduino can do this automatically, and also replace parts of the file with variables of the program.
-The next example does exactly the same example as the one above, but it reads the HTML from a file, replacing the user name with the value read from the cookie:
+The next example does exactly the same as the previous one, but it reads the HTML from a file, replacing the user name with the value read from the cookie:

     int myHomepage(Webbyduino &server)
     {